nvim-treesitter/nvim-treesitter/README.md

   filetype = "zu", -- if filetype does not agrees with parser name used_by = {"bar", "baz"} -- additional filetypes that use this parser }
+EOF
 ```

-4. Start `nvim` and run `TSInstall zimbu` (or `TSInstallFromGrammar zimbu` if you skipped step 2).
+4. Start `nvim` and `:TSInstall zimbu`.

+You can also skip step 2 and use `:TSInstallFromGrammar zimbu` to install straight from `grammar.js`.
+Once the parser is installed, you can update it (from the latest revision of the `main` branch if `url` is a Github repository) with `:TSUpdate zimbu`.

 Note that this only installs the parser itself; using it for, e.g., highlighting also requires corresponding queries that need to be written and placed in the appropriate directory (e.g., as `queries/zimbu/highlights.scm`).

-Once a parser is installed, you can update it via `TSUpdate {language}`.
-If the parser is supported, this will checkout and install the revision specified in `nvim-treesitter`'s `lockfile.json`; otherwise it will use the latest revision of the repo or directory given in the `url` field above.
-Like `TSInstall`, you can get a list of possible arguments with `TSUpdate <tab>` or update every installed parser with `TSUpdate all` (or just `TSUpdate` for short).

 ## Setup